-As if all those classes weren't enough, Perl also defines POSIX style character classes.
+As if all those classes weren't enough, Perl also defines POSIX-style character classes.
 These have the form [:name:], with name the name of the POSIX class.
 The POSIX classes are alpha, alnum, ascii, cntrl, digit, graph, lower, print, punct, space, upper, and xdigit, and two extensions, word (a Perl extension to match \w), and blank (a GNU extension).
-If utf8 is being used, then these classes are defined the same as their corresponding Perl Unicode classes: [:upper:] is the same as \p{IsUpper}, etc. The POSIX character classes, however, don't require using utf8.
+The //a modifier restricts these to matching just in the ASCII range; otherwise they can match the same as their corresponding Perl Unicode classes: [:upper:] is the same as \p{IsUpper}, etc. (There are some exceptions and gotchas with this; see perlrecharclass for a full discussion.)
 The [:digit:], [:word:], and [:space:] correspond to the familiar \d, \w, and \s character classes.
-To negate a POSIX class, put a ^ in front of the name, so that, e.g., [:^digit:] corresponds to \D and under utf8, \P{IsDigit}.
+To negate a POSIX class, put a ^ in front of the name, so that, e.g., [:^digit:] corresponds to \D and, under Unicode, \P{IsDigit}.
 The Unicode and POSIX character classes can be used just like \d, with the exception that POSIX character classes can only be used inside of a character class: